magentabusiness/magentabusiness.github.io/_includes/templates/install/azure/aks-create-cluster.md

   - ***node-vm-size (or -s)*** - Size of Virtual Machines to create as Kubernetes nodes (default value is Standard_DS2_v2);
   - ***generate-ssh-keys*** - Generate SSH public and private key files if missing.
 The keys will be stored in the ~/.ssh directory.

 From the command above we add AKS addon for [ApplicationGateway](https://docs.microsoft.com/en-us/azure/application-gateway/).
-We will use this gateway as Path-Based Load Balancer for Thingsboard Infrastructure
+We will use this gateway as Path-Based Load Balancer for IoT Hub Infrastructure

 Full list af `az aks create` options you can see [here](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az_aks_create)